 Whether you see him as a prophet or a problem, understanding him this way explains something: he's not calculating advantage.
 He's not performing controversy.
 He believes what he says and feels compelled to say it.

-The question his career raises is the one every person with this psychology must eventually confront: When does conviction become rigidity?
+The question his career raises is one every person with this psychology must confront: When does conviction become rigidity?
 When does the crusade for truth become its own blindness?

 Peterson would probably say that's exactly the right question.
 About him.
 About yourself.
 About anyone who claims to know the difference between right and wrong.